kannabanana/Capstone/README.md

 Welcome to our (Team 36) capstone project readme!

+#NOTE:

+We have updated our requirements document and design document with our clients permission.
+We have submitted our requirements document.
+We have until Wednesday for our design document.
+Both files are located under fall/

 # ABOUT:

  OSU’s Energy Efficiency Center helps manufacturing and industrial companies reduce their energy footprint.
 This is accomplished by producing reports about energy trends and making recommendations based on them.
 The reports, projects, and other data are maintained in their internal website.